javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 }
 ```

-When `generateSequence()` is called, it does not execute the code.
-Instead, it returns a special object, called "generator".
+The term "generator function" is a bit misleading, because when called it does not execute the code.
+Instead, it returns a special object, called "generator object".

+So it's kind of a "generator constructor".

 ```js
 // "generator function" creates "generator object" let generator = generateSequence();
 ```

-The `generator` object can be perceived as a "frozen function call":
+The `generator` object is something like an "frozen function call":

 ![](generateSequence-1.png)